kekyo/maplibre-gl-layers/README.md

   The resolver clamps non-positive values back to the default (1 meter per pixel) and logs a warning.
   We strongly recommend specifying the default value of 1, as this value affects all calculations.
   To adjust the size of sprite images, you can use the `scale` property specified for each image.
+- `textureFiltering.minFilter` / `magFilter` - Override the WebGL texture filters used when sprites shrink or expand.
+The defaults match `linear` filtering in both directions.
+Setting `minFilter` to a mipmap variant (for example `linear-mipmap-linear`) automatically enables mipmap generation for newly registered images.
+- `textureFiltering.generateMipmaps` - Forces mipmap generation even when the chosen filter does not require it, improving quality for aggressively downscaled sprites on WebGL2 or power-of-two images.
+When the context cannot build mipmaps (for example WebGL1 with non power-of-two textures) the layer falls back to linear filtering automatically.
+- `textureFiltering.maxAnisotropy` - Requests anisotropic filtering (>= 1) when the runtime exposes `EXT_texture_filter_anisotropic`, helping surface-aligned sprites remain sharp at shallow viewing angles.
+The requested value is clamped to the GPU limit and only applied when mipmaps are available.

-All scaling values are resolved once when `createSpriteLayer` is called.
+All scaling values and texture filtering values are resolved once when `createSpriteLayer` is called.
 To change them later, remove the layer and recreate it with new options.
 Invalid inputs are normalised and reported via `console.warn` to help catch configuration mistakes during development.

 ### Scaling Options